Doctor of the Church, Saint Francis de Sales, stated the following:

 remove Cipolla, based solely on Psychic Defect.
 Again, keep in mind that there was no trial anywhere on Earth

-which sought to discern if Cipolla molested Bendig.
+which sought to discern if Cipolla molested Bendig or anybody else.

 The opinion of Saint Luke's Institute resulted in the Signatura declaring that Cipolla was "denied a fair judgment"

 from an institute operated by an out-of-the-closet homosexual whose judgment "was based on a mixed doctrine

 of Freudian pan-sexualism and behaviorism."
 The Signatura specifically stated that St. Luke's was "surely not

 a suitable institution to judge rightly about the beliefs and lifestyle of a Catholic priest."

 Incidentally, from the ordinary teaching authority of the church came the condemnation of "behavioral modifica-

 tion by means of psychotropic drugs."
 Therefore, when a church document mentions behaviorism, it's referring